jschhie/Interactive-Image-Classifier/README.md

 # Acknowledgments
 My former professor provided the template code, which can be found within the ```/provided_code/``` directory.
 Besides this, I implemented the rest of the source code with a coding partner.
-Lastly, this README was created by myself.
+Lastly, this README was written by myself.